Queensland Reds: Super Rugby

 In the debut season of the renamed and revamped Super Rugby competition, the Queensland Reds showed their improvement from the previous few years.
 The Reds finished the regular season at the top of the table, with 13 wins and 3 losses.
 In the final, Queensland Reds achieved their first Super Rugby Championship in the professional era, beating the Crusaders (18–13) in front of a record crowd (52,113) at Suncorp Stadium, Brisbane.
 Following the win the Reds were handed the keys to the city after a ticker-tape parade through Brisbane.

 Following the title win, though, the Reds fell down the Super Rugby ladder, finishing 13th in 2014 and 2015, and 15th in 2016 and 14th in 2017, post Super Rugby Expansion.

 In 2018, former All Black Brad Thorn was appointed head coach, where he promised to turn the franchise around.
 Despite finishing 13th and sacking several high-profile players, the Reds had their most successful season in five years.

-They repeated their 6–10 record in 2019, before making the coronavirus-enforced Super Rugby AU final in 2020, losing to the Brumbies.
+They repeated their 6–10 record in 2019, before making the Super Rugby AU final in 2020, during the COVID-19 pandemic, in which they lost to the Brumbies.

 As the COVID-19 pandemic continued, domestic competitions continued in 2021.
 The Reds impressed in this, winning 7 of their 8 games, winning the final against the Brumbies, before finishing 7th in Super Rugby Trans-Tasman.